Year 6

 Mr Lewis

-I am Mr. Lewis, and I teach Sycamore class in Year 6.
-I have a long-standing connection with Alexander McLeod Primary School, having attended as a child before returning as a teacher.
-Growing up in Abbey Wood, I developed a deep love and appreciation for the community, and it is a privilege to now give back by working with the next generation of learners in this area.
+I am Mr Lewis and teach Sycamore class in Year 6.
+I have a long connection with Alexander McLeod Primary, having attended as a child before returning as a teacher.
+Growing up in Abbey Wood gave me a deep love for this community, and it is a privilege to work with the next generation of learners here.

 Our learning is focused on mastering the National Curriculum and further developing the skills the children have acquired during their time at Alexander McLeod.